readthedocs/sphinx-notfound-page/docs/configuration.rst

       If you prefer, you can create a file called ``404.rst`` and use reStructuredText to create the context of your ``404.html`` page.
       Add the ``:orphan:`` `metadata <https://www.sphinx-doc.org/en/master/usage/restructuredtext/field-lists.html#metadata>`__ to the top of ``404.rst``, to silence the spurious ``document isn't included in any toctree`` warning.

+   .. versionchanged:: 0.7

+      The default copy from the body was changed.

 .. confval:: notfound_pagename